 Here is an example of an honors thesis proposal from 2009 that the CMS faculty found particularly good – to view click here.
 Try to emulate this proposal in clarity and depth.

 DEADLINES for PROPOSALS

 All majors in CMS must submit a thesis proposal on the dates listed below during the semester in which they expect to write their thesis.
 Proposals will be reviewed on the next day.
 On Tuesday afternoon , the chairperson will tell students whether their proposal has been approved and who their advisor will be.
 If a proposal is not accepted, students will be asked to revise it by the following Friday or to delay their thesis until the following semester.
 All theses will be ONE-semester theses except honor theses.

-Please submit your thesis proposal by sending a copy of it by email to the Chair of CMS.
-In 2012, the Chair to whom you submit your proposal is Prof. Margaret Imber (firstname.lastname@example.org).
+Please submit your thesis proposal by sending a copy of it by email to the Chair of CMS by Friday of the second week of the semester in which you are writing.